CalebMohamed/calebnm-portfolio/hugo/content/blogs/2025/when-things-go-dark.md

 EDIT: 14.10.25

-I looked into it a bit more, and after becoming quite certain that I was just flagged for being new I asked my Mum to turn my pi on again.
-I ssh'd in and checked logs, users and crons and boom! we're so back.
+After becoming quite certain that I was just flagged for being new, I asked my Mum to turn my pi on again.
+I ssh'd in, checked logs, users and crons and boom! we're so back.